ponylang/pony-tutorial/c-ffi/calling-c.md

 let e: EGLEvent = (4, 0, 0)
 @setEvent[None](e)
 ```

+Note that FFI calls which return structs by value are not consistent enough across compilers to be supported.

 ### Get and Pass Pointers to FFI
 To pass and receive pointers to c structs you need to declare pointer to primitives